Hjorthmedh/RGCmorphology/ms/intro.md

 a third cluster with just one member (top-right).
 Three representative RGCs from each of the three clusters (numbered 1, 2 and 3) are shown.

-## Supplementary information

-One supplementary PDF includes drawings of all RGCs in XY-plane and profiles in the z-dimension, and scatter plots of each of the fifteen features, stratified by RGC type.